PSAppDeployToolkit/PSAppDeployToolkit/docs/Start-ADTProcess.md

 ```

 ### -SecureParameters
-Hides all parameters passed to the executable from the Toolkit log file
+Hides all parameters passed to the executable from the Toolkit log file.

 ```yaml
 Type: SwitchParameter